SAMA7D65 Curiosity Board - Getting Started Guide for MPLAB® Harmony v3

 • Verify that the SD card contains the right files.

-Running the iperf command in the host terminal results in a "Connection refused" error.
+Running the iperf command on the PC terminal results in a "Connection refused" error.

 [ 1] tcp connect to 10.14.63.70 port 5001 failed (Connection refused) on 2024-05-31 11:43:21 (US Mountain Standard Time)